nterreri/thesis/report/appendix.md

 data points may have to do with idiosyncrasies with the data split, such as no data points of that category occurring in the test set.
-This has partly to do with the small amount of data available, but could be alleviated using more advanced evaluation techniques, such as k-fold validation (Bird et al, 2015, Chapter 6 section 3.5; Sebastiani, 2002, pp.9-10).
+This has partly to do with the small amount of data available, but could be alleviated using more advanced evaluation techniques, such as k-fold validation (Bird et al, 2014, Chapter 6 section 3.5; Sebastiani, 2002, pp.9-10; Yang, 1999).

-Furthermore, see the discussion of sequence classifier for what is perhaps a more interesting direction than simply improving the performance single-label classifers (#REFERENCE).
+Furthermore, see the discussion of sequence classifier for what is perhaps a more interesting direction than simply improving the performance single-label classifers (Appendix D).

 [^features]: See
 <http://textblob.readthedocs.io/en/dev/_modules/textblob/classifiers.html#basic_extractor>